ravishankarr90/chat-app/README.md

 #Chat Buddy

-A chat app using React JS, Node JS and Socket.io
+A realtime chat app using React JS, Node JS and Socket.io.

+Chat history is not saved currently and user authentication needs to be added.